 About The Sun Yat-sen Mausoleum

-Sun Yat-sen (1866 –1925) took a leading role in overthrowing the Qing Dynasty and establishing the republic, then becoming its first president in 1912.
+The Sun Yat-sen Mausoleum (Zongshan Ling) near Nanjing is the grand final resting place of the first leader of the Republic of China.
+Sun Yat-sen took a leading role in overthrowing the Qing Dynasty and establishing the republic, then becoming its first president in 1912.
 However, he was removed from office soon afterwards.

 The Sun Yat-sen Mausoleum is vast and impressive.
 Nestled in the Purple Mountains, it is reached by 392 steps and has a striking blue-tiled roof.
-Inside, the Sun Yat-sen Mausoleum houses the body of the “father of the nation” together with several statues depicting him.
+Inside, the Sun Yat-sen Mausoleum houses the body of the ‘Father of the Nation’ together with several statues depicting him.